OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 You prepare the list of druid spells that are available for you to cast, choosing from the druid spell list.
 When you do so, choose a number of druid spells equal to your Wisdom modifier + your druid level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you are a 3rd-level druid, you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
-If you prepare the 1st-level spell *cure wounds,* you can cast it using a 1st-level or 2nd-level slot.
+If you prepare the 1st-level spell _cure wounds_, you can cast it using a 1st-level or 2nd-level slot.
 Casting the spell doesn’t remove it from your list of prepared spells.

 You can also change your list of prepared spells when you finish a long rest.
 Preparing a new list of druid spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.